top of page

 It is probable that football enthusiasts in Griffith and district will see the Australian Rules game played on a Saturday afternoon this season.

-A meeting of the Griffith club on Thursday night decided that the suggested Saturday competition, which allows for train travelling would be more convenient for players, and would arouse keener interest than the former competition.
+A meeting of the Griffith club on Thursday night decided that the suggested Saturday competition, which allows for train travelling would be more convenient for players and would arouse keener interest than the former competition.

 A conference of clubs interested, including Ardlethan, Ariah Park, Beckom, Kamarah, Mumbooldool, Binya and Barellan had been suggested, and Messrs.
 J. G. Casserly and C. Forscutt were appointed to attend in the interest of the local club.